fullstackers/bus.io/README.md

 ```

-The **actor** is the entitty assocaited with a socket.
+The **actor** is the entity associated with a socket.
 Actors each have their
 own channel.
 Actors send messages to other actors.
 By default an **actor**
 is represented by the socket identifier.
 You can customize this behavior.
 Here we are using a username from a session.